ZhiGroup/pytorch_ehr/README.md

 * Models built: baseline Logistic Regression with embedding dimension 1 and 2, CNN with 1 group and 2 groups, dialated CNN, RNN, Bidirectional RNN, Dialated RNN, TCN, WaveNet;
 * The framework has modularized components for models, data loading and processing, and training, validation and test;
 * Bayesian Optimization implemented for hyperparameters search for models;
 * Data used: Cerner, with 15815 unique medical codes.
-Test on 1 hospital

 ## Getting Started